 4. Don’t carry a balance.

 Credit cards can come with some great perks, from rewards to purchase protection, but racking up a balance can do serious damage.
 For one, a high debt-utilization ratio—when you’re using up a big portion of your available credit—can negatively affect your credit score.
 And interest rates in the double digits can add a lot to your monthly payment.
-Constantly playing catchup takes away money and motivation from your other goals.
+Constantly playing catchup also takes away money and motivation from your other goals.

-Again, this underscores the importance of having a safety net—even a small one at first—so you’re not forced to swipe plastic when emergencies strike.
+This underscores the importance of having a safety net—even a small one at first—so you’re not forced to swipe plastic when emergencies strike.
 "If you can just get to $1,000, you're going to be ahead of a lot of people; most emergencies cost less than that," says Chad Nehring, Certified Financial Planner and president of Conceptual Financial Advisors.

 For those still hacking away at debt, make sure it’s a top priority.
 Selecting the right repayment strategy can help you cross the finish line sooner.